- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

 - Nevertheless, the Western Australian state prosecutors ultimately dismissed the prosecution completely – well before trial.

-- Lead counsel for one of the largest energy companies in the United States in obtaining a stay against a major case filed in the U.S. relating to a dispute over a huge gas supply contract in Australia
+- Served as lead counsel for one of the largest energy companies in the United States in obtaining a stay against a major case filed in the U.S. relating to a dispute over a huge gas supply contract in Australia.

 - The plaintiffs alleged damages of several hundred million dollars.